dancsmshenry/LearningNote/README.md

 # C++
-This is a repository which records the note in c++
+This is a repository which records some practices and notes in c++